 A Broadway chameleon with a soaring soprano, equally at home playing elegant ingenues and delivering razor-sharp comedic impressions.

-Laura Benanti's career is a masterclass in theatrical versatility.
-She shot to Broadway prominence as a teenager, taking over the role of Maria in "The Sound of Music" from the legendary Rebecca Luker.
-This early success was no fluke; it revealed a performer with a crystalline voice and a preternatural understanding of classic musical theater style.
-She solidified her star status by winning a Tony Award for playing the titular gypsy in "Gypsy," a performance that balanced vulnerability with formidable strength.
-Beyond the stage, Benanti has carved a niche in television with her spot-on impersonations of Melania Trump on "The Late Show with Stephen Colbert," showcasing a wit as sharp as her singing voice.
-Her work consistently bridges the golden age of Broadway and contemporary satire.
+Laura Benanti took over the role of Maria in "The Sound of Music" from Rebecca Luker as a teenager, revealing a crystalline voice and a preternatural understanding of classic musical theater style.
+She won a Tony Award for playing the titular gypsy in "Gypsy," a performance that balanced vulnerability with formidable strength.
+Beyond the stage, she carved a niche in television with spot-on impersonations of Melania Trump on "The Late Show with Stephen Colbert," showcasing wit as sharp as her singing voice.
+Her work bridges the golden age of Broadway and contemporary satire.
+Born in 1979, Benanti's career is a masterclass in theatrical versatility, proving her early success was no fluke.

 1965–1980